dominiksalvet/bdc/readme.md

 nconv -s/-u <number>
 ```

-> Input should be considered signed/unsigned.
+> Input is considered to be signed/unsigned.

 **Manual width** conversion: